check-spelling-sandbox/openj9/doc/compiler/jitserver/Caching.md

 These are expensive operations, both in terms of latency and CPU.
 If the server makes hundreds of requests to the client just for one compilation, client will spend more CPU time just sending and receiving data over the network than it would take for it to compile a method locally.
 What makes it worse is that in order for the client to fetch the requested data it needs to do some work, which additionally increases CPU consumption.

-Caching helps alleviate this problem by storing the result of frequent remote calls on the server, so that if the same data is needed again, it can accesss it from the cache, instead of making a remote call.
+Caching helps alleviate this problem by storing the result of frequent remote calls on the server, so that if the same data is needed again, it can access it from the cache, instead of making a remote call.

 ## Types of caching